 Objective: To ensure information security events and weaknesses associated with information systems are managed in a manner allowing timely corrective action to be taken.
 Formal event reporting and escalation procedures should be established and documented.
 If an information security incident is required to be reported to the Department of Information Resources under Texas Government Code Sec.
-2054.1125 or the "Urgent Incident Report" rules per Texas Administrative Code 202.73(b), the established event reporting and escalation procedures shall also require notification to the System Administration via the Vice Chancellor for Finance and the Director of Audits and Analysis in a similar reporting manner and timeline.
+2054.1125 or the "Urgent Incident Report" rules per Texas Administrative Code 202.73(b), the established event reporting and escalation procedures shall also require notification to the System Administration via the Vice Chancellor and Chief Financial Officer and the Chief Audit Executive in a similar reporting manner and timeline.